Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 I already spoke highly of Makishima in the past, and while I had a very critical look at Kamui, he still was an interesting concept.
-But this time around the new villains are nothing beyond your run-of-the-mile bad guys, consumed by greed and lust.
+But this time around the new villains are nothing beyond your run-of-the-mill bad guys, consumed by greed and lust.

 On its own, being a greedy, psychotic bastard is not a bad idea for a villain, but those who populate the movie are nothing else but inconveniences or obstacles made purely for the story’s conflict.
-They lack defined personalities, have no charisma and their motivations leave a lot to be desired given the series in which they exist.
+They lack defined personalities, have no charisma, and their motivations leave a lot to be desired given the series in which they exist.

 Animation & Sound

-It’s Production I.G on a movie budget, so of course the animation and artwork are beautiful, packed with details and emotive.
+It’s Production I.G on a movie budget, so of course, the animation and artwork are beautiful, packed with details and emotive.
 I wouldn’t call it the absolute best the studio ever produced, but it’s a significant quality leap from the inconsistent production of the second season.

 The action is absolutely gorgeous with both breathtaking gunfights and some lovingly animated hand-to-hand combat scenes.
 Shambhala is a well-crafted urban environment filled with life surrounded by rotten locations, while outside it lie vast forests brimming with color.
-The vibrant locales really help distinguishing the setting from the previous shows’ sci-fi Tokyo.
+The vibrant locales really help distinguish the setting from the previous shows’ sci-fi Tokyo.

-On another note, one huge benefit of theatrical anime projects aside from a more compressed budget is the lack of censorship, and Psycho-Pass: The Movie can be a true bloodbath when it wants to without focusing too much on gore and excessive violence.
-Instead it really drives home how brutal the war in the SEAUn can get.
+On another note, one huge benefit of theatrical anime projects aside from a more compressed budget is the lack of censorship and Psycho-Pass: The Movie can be a true bloodbath when it wants to without focusing too much on gore and excessive violence.
+Instead, it really drives home how brutal the war in the SEAUn can get.

 I don’t have that much to add about the soundtrack.
 It’s still good work, not much of new tracks, and does its job.
-The opening song “Who What Who What” marks the third time Sigure makes a song for the franchise, and in all honesty it’s not a bad song but it’s arguably the weakest they’ve done for it thus far.
+The opening song “Who What Who What” marks the third time Sigure makes a song for the franchise, and in all honesty, it’s not a bad song but it’s arguably the weakest they’ve done for it thus far.

 I enjoy the inclusion of “The Monster With No Name” by Egoist as the ending song.
-Some may call it lazy but frankly I don’t care because it’s a pretty damn good song.
+Some may call it lazy but frankly, I don’t care because it’s a pretty damn good song.

 The English dub is par for the course.
 Kate Oxley and Robert McCollum return as the voices of Akane and Kogami respectively.
 Both continue to do a great job, the former with her headstrong yet youthful voice and the latter with his growling and snarky voice, and their chemistry - as noted above - is as good as always.